Our Mission: Lower Taxes, Less Waste, More Accountability

 We also accept support and membership from private industry.
 In our earlier years, that represented up to about 15% of our total annual income.
 For the year to 31 October 2022, industry dues (including donations) from the alcohol, sugar, nicotine, and construction industries account for just 2.1% of our total income.

 Independence of mission

 We gratefully accept any legal donations from anyone wishing to support our work, but our policy positions cannot be influenced by donations (for more information see our Donation and Membership Policy).

 Respecting the privacy of those who make our work possible

 New Zealanders should feel free to donate to political and lobby groups and we respect the privacy of our supporters.
 That includes:

 We don’t comment on the identity of members and donors as we do not have the right to breach their privacy in their choice to give to a worthy cause.

-While we will respect your privacy, we encourage all our members and supporters to be vocal about supporting us.
-After all, we’re proud of what we do, and think you should be too.
+While we must respect their privacy, we encourage all our members and supporters to be vocal about supporting us.
+After all, we’re proud of what we do, and think our supporters should be too.
 That’s why you’ll see options on this website to list you as a supporter and share your actions on social media.

-As an incorporated society, the Taxpayers' Union must file annual accounts with the Registrar of Incorporated Societies.
-That means we will be more transparent about our income and spending than most political parties.
-In relation to individual donations, we will publicise the identity of donors where they have requested public acknowledgment of their support.
+As an incorporated society, we file full financial accounts approved by our members at our annual AGM with the Companies Office.
+That means we are more transparent about our income and spending than most political parties.
+In relation to individual donations, we may publicise the identity of donors where they have requested public acknowledgment of their support.